jaymon0703/baseball-dashboard/README.md

 1. Check the troubleshooting section above
 2. Review the [pybaseball documentation](https://github.com/jldbc/pybaseball)
 3. Open an issue in the repository
-4. Check [Streamlit's documentation](https://docs.streamlit.io/) for UI-related questions
+4. Check [Shiny for Python documentation](https://shiny.posit.co/py/) for UI-related questions

 ## 🌟 Star History